i-am-tom/i-am-tom.github.io/_posts/2017-03-03-fantas-eel-and-specification.md

 That's _everything_ you need to know about `daggy` to understand Fantasy Land!
 If you want to cement your understanding, why not try to add a couple more array functions to the `List` type like `filter` or `reduce`?

-Otherwise, we'll be diving in next time with the first of the structures: `Setoid`.
+Otherwise, we have one more thing to talk about before we get involved in the structures: [type signatures](/2017/03/08/fantas-eel-and-specification-2/)!

 Until then, take care! &hearts;